Employment Discrimination Attorney in Washington D.C. & Alexandria, VA

 - The Genetic Information Nondiscrimination Act of 2008 prevents your employer from discriminating against you based on your genetic information.
 Your employer cannot make employment decisions based on genetic information, and they cannot request, require, or purchase current or potential employees’ genetic information.

-Virginia Human Rights Act
+Alexandria, VA Human Rights Act

 The Division of Human Rights investigates allegations of discrimination in the workplace.
 Employers with six to 14 employees are under state jurisdiction, while those with more than 15 employees are under federal jurisdiction.